dead-card/dead-card.github.io/pixel_art.md

-# Pixel Art and Animations for Games
+# Pixel Art and Animations

 ### Sprites